 Under the Ordinance, businesses employing more than 500 employees worldwide

 We summarize below the OLSE’s new interpretive guidance.

 Which Employees Are Covered by the Ordinance?

-The Ordinance applies to any current employee (including full-time, part-time, and temporary employees, regardless of whether a legal resident or an undocumented worker) working within the city of San Francisco.2 The Ordinance does not cover independent contractors.
+The Ordinance applies to any current employee (including full-time, part-time, and temporary employees, regardless of whether a legal resident or an undocumented worker) working within the city of San Francisco.

 Notably, the Ordinance covers employees of businesses that are temporarily closed or have suspended operations, as long as no formal separation of employment has occurred.
 In addition, the Ordinance applies to employees governed by collective bargaining agreements, as long as the employee has not waived his or her right to emergency leave through a collective bargaining agreement.

 What Emergency Leave Does the Ordinance Provide?

 Covered employees are entitled to varying amounts of leave, depending on hours worked and date of hire:

 Full-time employees (as of February 25, 2020) are entitled to a maximum of 80 hours of emergency leave.